-Baby acne is acne that develops on a newborn's skin.
-Baby acne can occur anywhere on the face, but usually appears on the cheeks, nose and forehead.
-Baby acne is common — and temporary.
+Baby acne is acne that develops on a newborn's skin — often on the face and neck.
+The condition is common and temporary.
 There's little you can do to prevent baby acne.
-Baby acne usually clears up on its own, without scarring.
+It usually clears up on its own without scarring.

-Baby acne is usually characterized by small red or white bumps on a baby's cheeks, nose and forehead.
-It often develops within the first two to four weeks after birth.
+Baby acne is small, inflamed bumps on a baby's face, neck, back or chest.
+It often develops within 2 to 4 weeks of birth.

 When to see a doctor

 Baby acne can usually be diagnosed on sight.
-No specific testing is needed.
+No testing is needed.

-Because baby acne typically disappears on its own within several months, no medical treatment is usually recommended.
-If your baby's acne lingers for much longer, your baby's doctor may recommend a medicated cream or other treatment.
-Don't try any over-the-counter medications without checking with your baby's doctor first.
-Some of these products may be damaging to a baby's delicate skin.
+If your baby's acne lingers for much longer, your baby's health care provider may recommend a medicated cream or other treatment.
+Don't try any nonprescription medications without checking with your baby's health care provider first.

 Lifestyle and home remedies

-These tips are useful for caring for your baby's skin while he or she has acne:
+These tips are useful for caring for your baby's skin while your baby has acne: